 Christmas Cruelty!
 (O’Hellige Jul!) is a 2013 Norwegian extreme horror set around the Christmas period, directed by Per-Ingvar Tomren and Magne Steinsvoll.

-The film follows both a serial killer as he plans for his next kill as well as the victims he has set his sights on.
+The film follows a serial killer as he plans his next kill as well as the victims he has set his sights on.
 As the group of friends prepares for Christmas in their own way, we also follow the killer as he stalks and does his final research for this year’s Christmas cruelty!

 On the contrary, the film features a strong emphasis on building the character of the antagonist rather than the protagonists of the story.
 Instead of reserving the killer as either faceless or lacking any backstory, Christmas Cruelty! goes to great lengths to humanise their antagonist.
-Numerous shots of him working 9-5, spending time with his wife as well as reading his child stories assuredly offer an unsettling realistic portrayal of a serial killer and the double life they lead.
+Numerous shots of him working 9-5, spending time with his wife, as well as reading his child stories, assuredly offer an unsettling, realistic portrayal of a serial killer and the double life they lead.

 However, as the focus shifts back to its extreme content, Christmas Cruelty! delivers an unwavering depiction of violence through its final act.
-The blend of gruesome practical special effects combined with an unflinching view of its enactment alludes to some grisly moments at points, their sadistic nature undoubtedly strengthened through their visulisation.
+The blend of gruesome, practical special effects combined with an unflinching view of its enactment alludes to some grisly moments at points, their sadistic nature undoubtedly strengthened through their visualisation.
 Accompanying these sanguinary scenes is an incredibly contradictory choice of music, nearly polar opposite in tone compared to the visuals they chaperone.
 Be it upbeat rock, power ballads, or even some classical renditions; the soundtrack of the film emphasises the brutal nature of these scenes rather than detracts from them.

 Possibly the most nihilistic Christmas movie ever made, Christmas Cruelty! can be a difficult film to watch at times.
 With a mix of extreme violence perpetrated by the killer as well as humanising scenes of him with his family, all accompanied by an odd, contrasting soundtrack creates a difficult yet intriguing watch.
 Along with its atypical mix of cinematography, both Per-Ingvar Tomren and Magne Steinsvoll succeed in crafting a Holiday horror film unlike anything else out there.

-As a warning, this film will not be for everybody’s tastes but if it sounds like your cup of tea, I certainly recommend it.
+As a warning, this film will not be for everybody’s tastes, but if it sounds like your cup of tea, I certainly recommend it.

 Christmas Cruelty! is available to purchase on Bluray and DVD from Unearthed Films website.